webexpress-framework/WebExpress/doc/development_guide.md

 |Condition       |`ICondition`      |n            |Yes      |Condition that must be met for the resource to be available.
 |Cache           |-                 |1            |Yes      |Determines whether the resource is created once and reused each time it is called.

 Web pages are resources that are rendered in an HTML tree before delivery.
 The `ViualTree` class, which is available in the `RenderContext`, is responsible for the display of the page.
+The following UML diagram illustrates the relationships and internal structure between `Page` and the `PageManager`.

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗